impshum/reddit-daily-image/readme.md

 ### Notes

 -   Images will be deleted after posting.
 You have been warned!
--   If you want to change the schedule, to something other than daily, have a look at the bottom of run.py (default - Daily)
+-   If you want to change the schedule, to something other than daily, have a look at the bottom of run.py.
 -   I will not be held responsible for any bad things that might happen to you or your Reddit account whilst using this bot.
 Follow Reddiquette and stay safe.